 The number of participants is limited to 30 students.
-Please register here.
+Please register at the Wiwi-Portal here.
 The registration will be opened from September 7, 2021 until October 12, 2021.

 Please make sure that you are available at the following dates if you want to take the course: